smansu4/snake-game/README.md

 Game play notes:

+- There is a multi-player feature available in the gameplay.
+Feature is currently wip, however to enable, update the `isMultiPlayer` flag in the `SnakeGame.java` file.
 - Player score is displayed on the top left hand corner of window
 - The color theme can be changed during game play